This page describes how to run logout conformance tests for OpenID Providers (OPs).

 post_logout_redirect_uriis provided, then the OP must redirect the user to a post logout page on the OP.

 This flow is the same whether the OP supports Back-/Front-Channel Logout or Session Management using iFrames.
 For all the tests named OP-RpInitLogout-*, the above described flow is the flow of all the tests.
-Now, for some of the tests the test tool (an RP) intentionally sends an incorrect end session request, which means that the flow should never get past (2).
+Now, for some of the tests the test tool (an RP) intentionally sends an incorrect RP-Initiated Logout request, which means that the flow should never get past (2).
+For these tests, save a screen shot to show that the error was detected and handled.

 Session management (OP-Session-*)